MicrosoftDocs/Advertising-docs/BingAds/guides/bulk-download-upload.md

 ### <a name="uploadbestpractices"></a>Upload Best Practices
 Please consider these tips to maximize Bulk upload performance.

+-   Large files can degrade the upload performance.
+It is optional and recommended that the file be compressed for upload.
+If compressed it must be formatted as ZIP with the corresponding extension.
+The file size limit for upload in production is 100MB and up to 4 million rows.
+For [Sandbox](../guides/sandbox.md) the limit is 20K rows.
+That said if you can limit concurrent threads below 5 or 6, then consider splitting the file rather than approaching the file size limit.

+-   Consider using up to 5 or 6 threads to upload files in parallel.
+Wait on each thread until the previous file was processed, and then you can reuse the thread to upload another file.
+For example, one thread can upload a file and after the upload status is either *Completed*, *CompletedwithErrors*, or *Failed* that thread can upload another file.

 -   Upload only the entities and fields that you are adding or updating.
 If supplied, read-only fields such as performance data will be ignored.

 -   Upload one entity type e.g. Keyword per file.
 You can upload more than one entity per file; however this is a recommended best practice to maximize performance.